metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `string` (for JSON `string`s)
 	Id interface{} `json:"id"`

-	// optional but recommended attributes.
-	// always try to use these first before introducing additional attributes.
-	//
-	// Logical full path to the module.
-The exact definition is implementation defined, but usually this would be a full path to the on-disk file for the module.
-	Path string `json:"path,omitempty"`

-	// True if the module is considered 'user code' by a debugger that supports 'Just My Code'.
+	// True if the module is optimized.
-	IsUserCode bool `json:"isUserCode,omitempty"`
+	IsOptimized bool `json:"isOptimized,omitempty"`

 	// Logical full path to the symbol file.
 The exact definition is implementation defined.
 	SymbolFilePath string `json:"symbolFilePath,omitempty"`

-	// Module created or modified.
-	DateTimeStamp string `json:"dateTimeStamp,omitempty"`

 	// Address range covered by this module.
 	AddressRange string `json:"addressRange,omitempty"`